frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_settings.md

 ## 2. Inpatient Settings

-* **Allow Discharge Despite Unbilled Healthcare Services**: If this is checked then while discharging a patient, the system will not validate unbilled invoices against the patient.
-Some healthcare facilities discharge the patient to make the room vacant for new admissions and then generate the bill later.
+* **Allow Discharge Despite Unbilled Healthcare Services**: Some healthcare facilities discharge the patient to make the room vacant for new admissions and then generate the bill later.
+If this is checked then while discharging a patient, the system will not validate unbilled services against the patient.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/inpatient-settings.png">